 For example- Mr. Rohan was working in Canada on a project from an Indian company for a period of 5 years.
 Rohan needed the salary in India to take care of the needs of his family and make payments towards a housing loan.
 However, since salary received by Rohan in India would have been taxed according to the Indian laws but rohan decided to receive it in china.

-Income earned from a House property situated in India comes under the category of income tax for NRI.
+Income earned from a house property situated in India comes under the category of income tax for NRI.
 The calculation of the income shall be in the same manner as it for the resident.
 The property could be rented or lying vacant.
-An NRI is allowed to claim the deduction of 30%, or can deduct property taxes and can also avail the benefits of an interest deduction if there is loan taken for home.
-The Non Resident of India has also allowed having deduction for the principal repayment under section 80C.
+An NRI is allowed to claim the deduction of 30%, or can deduct property taxes and can also avail the benefits of an interest deduction if there is a loan taken for home.
+The Non-Resident of India has also allowed having a deduction for the principal repayment under section 80C.

 Let’s understand this with an example-

 Sunita own house property in Chandigarh and has rented it out the property while she lives in Thailand.
 She has directed the tenant to make rent payments to be received directly in her bank account in Bangkok.
-Sunita’s income from this house which is in India shall be taxable in India shall be taxable in India.
+Sunita’s income from this house which is in India shall be taxable in India.

 b) If lower TDS is deducted and a certificate is received under section 197 for it lower TDS

-c) If the transaction falls under the Rule 37BB of the Income tax act, where the item are listed in 28 parts.
+c) If the transaction falls under the Rule 37BB of the Income-tax act, where the item is listed in 28 parts.

 The next income that comes here is the income from other source.
 Any interest income received from fixed deposit and saving accounts held in Indian account is taxable in India.
 Interest on NRO account is completely taxable.

 Any capital gain earned at the time of transfer of capital asset situated in India shall be taxable in India.
 Capital gains earned from any investments in India through investing in shares, securities shall also be taxable in India.
-If a person sold the house property and have a long-term capital gain, then in that case the buyer shall deduct TDS at 20%.
-However, a person who sold the property are allowed to claim capital gains exemption by investing in a house property as per Section 54 or investing in capital gain bonds as per Section 54EC.
+If a person sold the house property and have a long-term capital gain, then, in that case, the buyer shall deduct TDS at 20%.
+However, a person who sold the property is allowed to claim capital gains exemption by investing in a house property as per Section 54 or investing in capital gain bonds as per Section 54EC.